noobymatze/wicket-html-dsl/README.md

 [Apache Wicket][2] is a component based web framework for the JVM.
-Pages and components are typically implemented by separating markup (HTML) and the actual behavior (Kotlin/Java/Scala) into separate files.
-To connect them back together, HTML elements are given a `wicket:id` attribute with an id, which is referenced in the corresponding class.
+Pages and components are typically implemented by separating markup (HTML) and the actual behavior (Kotlin/Java/Scala) into two files.
+To connect them back together, HTML elements are given a `wicket:id` attribute with a unique id, which is referenced in the corresponding class.

-This project was an attempt at implementing a DSL in the spirit of [kotlinx.html][1] for Wicket, while still being able to embed (and thus reuse) existing components.
+This project was an attempt at implementing a DSL in the spirit of [kotlinx.html][1] for Wicket, which, while allowing to embed (and thus reuse) existing components, would eliminate the need for separating markup and behavior, thus eliminating the need for managing `wicket:id`s.
 Take a look at the following [example](#Example) to get an idea of how that might have looked.

-You can also jump directly to the [problems](#Problems), which are the reason, why I won't further follow up on this.

-If you have an idea on how to make this work, feel free to fork it or create an issue.
+However, due to the nature of Wicket, working with repeaters, such as `ListView`, becomes [problematic](#Problem).
+While it is possible to embed them, it is necessary to manage `wicket:id`s again.
+This breaks the abstraction and may result in confusion about when to manage `wicket:id`s and when not to.
+Therefore, I will not work on this any further.
+If you have an idea on how to make this work nicely, feel free to fork it or create an issue.

 ## Example